If you’re interested in learning more about the Salem Witch Trials, you may want to read one of the many books published on the topic.

 This is despite the fact that in October of 1692, Governor Phips ordered a publication ban on books discussing witchcraft and the Salem Witch Trials, fearing it would only fan the flames and incite more fear.

-This ban didn’t apply to Boston minister, Cotton Mather, whose son had personally recommended Phips for the job of Governor of the Province of Massachusetts Bay.
+This ban didn’t apply to Boston minister, Cotton Mather, whose father had personally recommended Phips for the job of Governor of the Province of Massachusetts Bay.

 As a result, Mather’s book, Wonders of the Invisible World, was the first official book published on the Salem Witch Trials when it came out in October of 1692.

 The other ministers and various people involved in the Salem Witch Trials also published their own books and memoirs on the topic prior to the ban and in the years that followed.

 These books, along with the actual court records, are the primary sources on the trials and later become the main source material for contemporary books on the topic.

 In the 19th century, a renewed interest in history spurred a second wave of books on the trials, starting in 1867 with a book titled Salem Witchcraft by the former Salem mayor Charles W. Upham.
 The books have kept coming ever since then and they don’t seem to be slowing down anytime soon.

 With so many books to choose from, it’s hard to know where to start.
 Many of the primary sources are invaluable references, but, due to their age, they are a bit outdated and the dense language makes it hard for modern readers to get through.

 The books published since then, particularly in the 20th and 21st centuries, are much more accessible and easier for readers to understand and also offer a fresh, modern perspective on the trials.